 Sharing VMs with Other Users

 Commander and Service Portal users can share exact copies of their VMs with other users and groups.
 Service Portal users can also share VMs with their organization.
-If a tester has reproduced a bug discovered during testing, for example, they can share the exact VM configuration with a developer, speeding up the bug fixing process.
+For example, if a tester has reproduced a defect discovered during testing, they can share the exact VM configuration with a developer to speed up the resolution.

 Service Portal users can also request a clone of one of their VMs.
-See Requesting VM Clones in the Service Portal User Guide.
+See Requesting VM Clones.

 When a Service Portal or Commander user clicks Share VM, the Share VM dialog appears.
-Once the user fills out the form and clicks OK:
+After you complete the form:

-When a recipient clicks the hyperlink in the email, they must log in (if they're not already logged in).
+When a recipient clicks the hyperlink in the email, they must sign in (if they're not already signed in).

 The recipient fills in the New Service Request form and submits the request.
 Note that because a snapshot is taken when the VM is shared, the requester can't change the CPU or memory resources.